visit-dav/visit/src/doc/gui_manual/Operators/OperatorTypes/ICS/index.rst

 The ICS allows for the computation of Lagrangian Coherent Structures (LCS) using a variety techniques developed by George Haller and his group at ETH Zürich.
-Haller proposed that the ridges of Finite Time Lyapunov Exponents (FTLE) are indicators of hyperbolic LCS (repelling and attracting).
-In two dimensional flows, hyperbolic LCS's turn out to be stationary curves of the averaged material shear while elliptic LCS's are stationary curves of the averaged strain.
-The LCS operator coupled with the Integral Curve (Hyperbolic LCS) and Limit Cycle (Elliptical LCS) operators provide a mechanism to calculate these structures and have been developed in cooperation between the VisIt ICS team and the Haller Group.

-INCLUDE IMAGE of elliptical and hyperbolic LCS

-For complete details on computing elliptical LCS (closed orbits) and hyperbolic LCS (stretch and shrink lines) see the following paper: `K. Onu, F. Huhn, & G.
+For more information, see the following paper: `K. Onu, F. Huhn, & G.
 Haller, LCS Tool: A Computational platform for Lagrangian coherent structures,
 J. of Computational Science, 7 (2015) 26-36
 <http://georgehaller.com/reprints/lcstool.pdf>`_